adityamurali155/lambda-security-scanner/README.md

 ## 🚀 Features

-- ✅ Automated and scheduled security checks (every 10 minutes or daily)
+- ✅ Automated and scheduled security checks (Daily at 5pm UTC)
 - 📝 Findings stored in DynamoDB for tracking and audit
 - 📬 Real-time alerts sent to security teams via SNS
 - 🔐 KMS encryption for findings stored in DynamoDB table